Apfirebolt/Express-Sports-Blog/README.md

 - Comments functionality to be added to each post.
 - Adding images to each post.
 - Profile Settings of the logged in user.
+- Adding video with each post (DONE).

+## Updates

+- Adding videos to post functionality completed, only a single video can be added to each post.
+Screenshots have been added for the same, max size for the video you can upload is 10 MB.

 ## Project Screenshots